 Credits: Part of BIOL4664.
-(Spring, Even) Co-requisite: BIOL4664
+(Spring, Even)

 BIOL4802 Senior Research

 An experience in guided scientific research for seniors majoring in Biology.
 The student is expected to demonstrate the ability to perform independent research and write a formal report in accord with provided guidelines by the faculty member.
 (Arranged)